MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/universal-packages.md

 ---

-<a name="package-versioning"></a>

 ## Package versioning

-Universal Packages follow the semantic versioning spec and are identified by their names and version numbers.
-Semantic version numbers have three numeric components, Major, Minor, and Patch: `Major.Minor.Patch`.
+Universal Packages follow the semantic versioning specification and can be identified by their names and version numbers.
+Semantic version numbers are composed of three numeric components, Major, Minor, and Patch, in the format: `Major.Minor.Patch`.

-When you release a new backward-compatible feature, you increment the minor version and reset the patch version to 0 (`1.4.17` to `1.5.0`), and when you make a backward-incompatible change, you increment the major version and reset the minor and patch versions to 0 (`2.6.5` to `3.0.0`).
-The patch version number should be incremented in the case of fixing a bug (`1.0.0` to `1.0.1`).
+The minor version number is incremented when new features are added that are backward compatible with previous versions, in this case, you increment the minor version and reset the patch version to 0 (`1.4.17` to `1.5.0`).
+The major version number is incremented when there are significant changes that could break compatibility with previous versions.
+In this case, you increment the major version and reset the minor and patch versions to 0 (`2.6.5` to `3.0.0`).
+The patch version number should be incremented when only bug fixes or other small changes are made that do not affect compatibility with previous versions (`1.0.0` to `1.0.1`).

-The Universal Packages task automatically selects the next major, minor, or patch version for you when you publish a new package.
+When publishing a new package, the Universal Packages task will automatically select the next major, minor, or patch version for you.

 # [YAML](#tab/yaml)